 Line 4c.
+General business credit

-General business credit.- Complete this line if the corporation can take any of the following credits.
-Complete Form 3800, General Business Credit, if the corporation has two or more of these credits, a credit carryforward or carryback (including an ESOP credit), or a passive activity credit.
+Complete this line if the corporation can take any of the following credits.
+Complete Form 3800, General Business Credit, if the corporation has two or more of these credits, a credit carryforward or carryback (including an ESOP credit), a trans-Alaska pipeline liability fund credit, or a passive activity credit.
 Enter the amount of the general business credit on line 4c, and check the box for Form 3800.
 If the corporation has only one credit, enter on line 4c the amount of the credit from the form.
 Also be sure to check the appropriate box for that form.